 The Middle Years Programme (MYP) encourages students aged 11 to 16 to make practical connections between their studies and the real world.
 The result is young people who are creative, critical and reflective thinkers.

-The MYP aims to develop active learners and internationally minded young people who can empathise with others and pursue lives of purpose and meaning.
+The MYP aims to develop active learners and internationally-minded young people who can empathise with others and pursue lives of purpose and meaning.
 The programme empowers students to inquire into a wide range of issues and ideas of significance locally, nationally and globally.

 This programme consists of eight subject groups, providing a broad and balanced education for early adolescents.
 Students who complete the MYP are well-prepared to undertake the IB Diploma Programme (DP).

 We, at Beaconhouse Newlands, Multan, believe that all learners have unique needs to consider when helping them to meet or exceed their academic and non-academic potential.
-To provide access to the IB program in our school, we endeavor to apply approaches and support systems that address the individual needs and varied learning styles of students, including those identified with special needs (special education, gifted and talented) so that they can be fully integrated within mainstream classes.
+To provide access to the IB program in our school, we endeavor to apply approaches and support systems that address the individual needs and varied learning styles of students, including those identified with personalised needs (special education, gifted and talented) so that they can be fully integrated within mainstream classes.

 After the admission is confirmed, the School may request Parents, to provide an Educational Assistant/ shadow teacher to facilitate their child’s learning at the School.